Costs of Study Abroad for Pitzer Students

 - • Travel dates that vary from the dates of the program, including going early or staying after the program ends

-- • Indirect routing or stopovers through other cities or countries of interest
+- • Special requests for routing or stopovers through specific cities or countries

-- • Extra luggage charges - Luggage restrictions can be changed by the airlines without notice.
+- • Extra luggage charges - airlines may change luggage restrictions without notice.